allynt/django-singleton2/README.md

 *Actually, I use a few more plugins for full-stack development, but these are the ones that are relevant for creating Django Resuable Apps.*

-### coding
+## coding

-So that is most of the setup required before diving into actual coding.
+So that is most of the setup required before finally diving into actual coding.
 There are a few other things that are needed to actually run, test, document, publish, etc. the code.

-#### connect the app to the example-project
+### connect the app to the example-project

 Obviously, we need to tell **example-project** about **django-singleton2**.
 This is very straightforward, just add the following to "example-project/config/settings.py":